rehierl/html-outliner-spec/issue-associations-notes.md

 is meant to be the same as in [type-2](#type-2).
 If that is the case, then this statement is **bugged** as it points into the **wrong direction**.

-**TODO** - Why is this the wrong direction?
+NOTE - I consider this to be the "wrong direction" because the name `parentSection` implies that the section object, with regards to the sectioning content element, is a superordinate entity.
+Obviously, that is not the case.

-**TODO** - How to fix it? - It depends on the "the heading of a sectioning content element is..." definition - The actual association needs to match the way the inner sections of a sectioning content element will be merged into the sections of the element's parent outline. - *explain why*
+**TODO** - The only reason I can think of, why the algorithm is supposed to establish that kind of connection, is to comply with the "the heading of a sectioning content element is..." definition - See the `node.heading` section below - The association that needs to be established should match the way the top-level sections of a sectioning content element will be connected with the sections of the element's parent outline. - *explain why*

 <!-- ======================================================================= -->
 <h3 id="type-2">Type 2 - When entering a sectioning root element</h3>